Fresh Air (song)

-"Fresh Air" is a 1970 song written by Gary Duncan, lyrics by Jesse Oris Farrow, the pen name of Chester William "Chet" Powers, Jr., who also used the stage name of Dino Valenti.
-It was first recorded by the San Francisco-based band Quicksilver Messenger Service, which Valenti had recently rejoined.
+"Fresh Air" is a 1970 song written by Gary Duncan with lyrics by Jesse Oris Farrow, the pen name of Chester William "Chet" Powers, Jr., who also used the stage name of Dino Valenti/Valente (it is only credited to Powers/Valenti, however).
+It was first recorded by the San Francisco-based band Quicksilver Messenger Service, which Valenti had recently rejoined at the start of 1970.
 "Fresh Air" was the only single released from the album Just for Love.
-The single peaked on November 7, 1970 at No. 49 during a nine-week stay on the Billboard Hot 100, making it the band's most successful single.
+The single peaked at No. 49 on November 7, 1970 during a nine-week stay on the Billboard Hot 100, making it the band's most successful single.
+In Canada it reached No. 73.

 The song was recorded as part of the sessions for the Just for Love album between May and June, 1970.
-Both this and the follow up album What About Me were recorded during the band's relocation to Hawaii.
+Both this and the follow-up album What About Me were recorded during the band's relocation to Hawaii.
 Matthew Gruenwald of Allmusic opined that the song featured some of John Cipollina's best guitar work.
-In concert, the song was used to open the set.
+In concert, the song was often used to open the set where it was usually extended to ten minutes in length in order to feature the group's trademark Duncan/Cipollina guitar dueling, as heard on archival releases like At the Kabuki Theatre.